TypeScript in 50 Lessons — Chapter 2a (8, 9, 10)

 - MC: Love the author’s transition here.
 TS is JS w/implicit

-, which actually helps you write proper guards - DG: This is a mental model shift — seeing TS as progressive JS-tooling over a strongly typed language
+any(top type).
+Then from implicitanytounkown, which actually helps you write proper guards - DG: This is a mental model shift — seeing TS as progressive JS-tooling over a strongly typed language

 - MC: Everything in JS is

-is the unlock for real-time type checking (type narrowing) - TWM: It’s nice that the TS types don’t attempt to modify JS.
+anybecause JS doesn’t restrict the calling of methods ever.unkownis the unlock for real-time type checking (type narrowing) - TWM: It’s nice that the TS types don’t attempt to modify JS.
 But types like

-accept JS for what it is - DG: Right-hand typing is interesting, coming left-hand typing.
+anyandunkownaccept JS for what it is - DG: Right-hand typing is interesting, coming left-hand typing.

 - FT: If you don’t have